ritikbanger/react18-input-otp/README.md

 - You can specify only numeric inputs with inputNum prop.
 - Works perfectly with clipboard paste feature on web and mobile.
 - The only OTP input package on npm that supports 'enter' key to submit.
+- Resolved OTP paste issues on Android.
+- Easy paste on iOS chrome, read from SMS feature.
 - Supports onSubmit optional prop.
 You do not even need a button to submit.
 - You can use this package for phone number inputs too.
 - You can use this package for passcode fields too with inputSecure prop.